hanochk/chunks_to_conversations_retrieval/README.md

 # chunks_to_conversations
 Settings

-First compute embeddings
+First, compute embeddings
 pre_compute_embeddings = True
-set the right flag train_data=True or False for that
+Set the right flag train_data=True or False for that

-For running the prediction process, based on the precomputed embeddings, set: pre_compute_embeddings = False and set the right flag train_data=True or False related to what data used for prediction
+For running the prediction process, based on the precomputed embeddings, set: pre_compute_embeddings = False and set the right flag train_data=True or False related to what data used for the prediction

 Experimental - convert abbreviations and remove emojis
 Setting: